 A praetor was one of the greater Roman magistrates with imperium or legal power.
 They led armies, presided in law courts, and administered the law.
 Judging matters between citizens was the job of one specific magistrate, the praetor urbanus (city praetor).
-Since he was in charge of the city, he was only allowed to leave the city for the period of ten days.
-The praetor peregrinus settled cases among foreigners.
-Additional praetors were added over the years to handle matters in the provinces.
-Originally, there were two praetors, but two more were added in 227 B.C. when Rome annexed Sicily and Sardinia; then, two more were added for Hispania (Spain) in 197 B.C.
-Later, Sulla and Julius Caesar added more.
+Since he was in charge of the city, he was only allowed to leave the city for a period of up to 10 days.
+For matters outside Rome, the praetor peregrinus settled cases among foreigners.
+Over the years, they added additional praetors to handle matters in the provinces, but originally, there were two praetors.
+Two more were added in 227 B.C. when Rome annexed Sicily and Sardinia; then, two more were added for Hispania (Spain) in 197 B.C.
+Later, Sulla and Julius Caesar added even more praetors.

 A costly responsibility for the praetor was the production of the public games.